Blurry background for design

 Ask a family member or friend to drive you to and from your surgery for your safety.
 Some eye care doctors will also allow you to use a ride-share service like Lyft and Uber, though you should ask your provider about their post-operative policies before your procedure.

 You can walk around and do light housework after cataract surgery.
-However, you should avoid bending at the waist and lifting objects heavier than 25 pounds for one week following surgery.
+However, you should avoid bending at the waist and lifting objects weighing more than 25 pounds for one week after surgery.

-If you need to complete intense physical projects, you should take care of these tasks before your procedure.
+If you need to perform intensive physical tasks, do so before your procedure.
 You can also ask family, friends, or a professional cleaning service for help with strenuous projects during your recovery period.

 3. Prepare Meals Before Your Cataract Surgery